 Once the data has been successfully uploaded, you can find specific data within the table.
 To search within the data that’s been uploaded –

-- On the Data screen, click the icon.
+- On the Data screen, click Advanced Search.

 - On the Data Search Options pop-up, select the relevant filter conditions – All Criteria (And) or Any Criteria (Or).